Opeyemi-Alabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the last 10 lines of a file
 Display the first 10 lines of a file
-Write a script that displays the third line of the file iacta
+Write a script that displays the third line of the file iacta Itt is afood file that cuts iron without mmaking a noise